 The Board believes that our compensation program for our named executive officers is appropriately based upon our performance and the individual performance and level of responsibility of the executive officers.
-We urge you to read the "Executive Compensation" section of this proxy statement for details on the Company's executive compensation programs.
+We explain this in more detail in the "Executive Compensation" section of this proxy statement.

-We are asking our stockholders to indicate their support for our named executive officers' compensation as described in this proxy statement.
+We are asking our stockholders to indicate their support for our named executive officers' compensation.
 This proposal gives our stockholders the opportunity to express their views on our named executive officers' compensation.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
 Accordingly, we will ask our stockholders to vote "FOR" the following resolution at the Annual Meeting:

-"RESOLVED, that the compensation paid to the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2014 Annual Meeting of Stockholders pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables and narrative discussion is hereby APPROVED."
+"RESOLVED, that the compensation paid to the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2016 Annual Meeting of Stockholders pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables and narrative discussion is hereby APPROVED."